-- $\sqrt{2,000-5,000}$ words - Focussing on an opportunity/challenge/idea which the apprentice considers will make an improvement to the business they are working in - ✓ Involves gathering / reviewing information and making recommendations to management - Written report submitted, followed by a 30 minute presentation of the project and question and answer session
+- $\sqrt{2,000-5,000}$ words - √ Focussing on an opportunity/challenge/idea which the apprentice considers will make an improvement to the business they are working in - ✓ Involves gathering / reviewing information and making recommendations to management - √ Written report submitted, followed by a 30 minute presentation of the project and question and answer session

 The project is designed to give the apprentice the opportunity to demonstrate their wider understanding of the business they are working in and in particular identify and 'think through' how an improvement could be made to the way it operates.
-The project must be based within the food production operation.
+The project must be based within their specialist function.

-At the first meeting with the independent end assessor and employer the apprentice is required to take with them a written or typed proposal for discussion and approval.
-(If for any reason the proposal is not approved at this meeting a revised proposal should be sent to the employer and independent end assessor within one week)
+When the EPA is arranged with the EPAO the apprentice must submit a two-page synopsis of the business project (If for any reason the proposal is not approved at this stage a revised proposal should be sent to the employer and independent end assessor within 7 days.)